jasonfly07/jasonfly07.github.io/_posts/2016-5-15-circle-random-sampling.md

 ![_config.yml]({{ site.baseurl }}/images/sphere-random-point/random-exp-2.png)

 Note that the green segment has a wider range of score than the orange segment.
-Does that mean the probabilty of a student landing in the green segment is higher than the orange segment?
+Does that mean the score of a random student is more likely to land in the green segment instead of the orange segment?
 No!
 Becasue according the distribution of the scores on the PDF, there're far more students having scores in $$[4.46, 10.21]$$ than $$[18.32, 32.18]$$!
 So the probabilty and the range sort of cancel out each other, and you would get a nice uniform distribution in the end.